 Or perhaps you make a lot of fabric projects but want to get into something completely different, like papercraft.

 Creative people often have this desire to try all sorts of different creative skills, and it can lead to lots of half-finished projects.
 (Guilty!)

 But if there’s one thing in particular that you pretty much always do – watercolour painting, for example – and you’re finding that for some reason it’s not giving you the pleasure that it used to, maybe it’s time to try something else.

 Whether that’s a different skill in your same field – painting with acrylics, maybe – or something completely different – like scrapbooking – you’ll find your inspiration sparked in a way you might not have been expecting.

 10. Change up your routine

 There’s nothing like a regular routine to kill a creative spark.
 The trouble with routines is that as soon as we get comfortable with carrying out tasks regularly, at exactly the same time and in the same way every day, we stop thinking about what we’re doing and switch over to autopilot.

-I know we all have our routines.
-Day jobs and families means that routines need to be in place to prevent life getting too stressful.
+We all have our routines.
+Day jobs and families mean routines need to be in place to (hopefully) stop life getting too stressful.
 But every so often, get your brain out of its comfort zone and give it a little jolt by mixing things up.